What is Psychoanalysis?

 Robert Enoch, 2001

-Our culture is permeated with science and consumerism – the very notion that ills can be cured and desires can be satisfied.
-In this sense we intuitively believe in psychotherapy with its promise of solutions, its history and authority of famous names.
-Today we even consider our life troubles in the language of psychoanalysis: ‘depression’, ‘compulsion’, ‘neurotic’, ‘psychotic’ etc are all well used terms.
-But ultimately we blame our minds because there is nothing else to blame.
+Our culture is permeated with science and consumerism and hence the very notions that ills can be cured and desires can be satisfied.
+In this sense we automatically believe in psychoanalysis with its promise of solutions, its history and authority of famous names and big ideas.
+Today we even consider our life troubles in the language of psychoanalysis: ‘depression’, ‘compulsion’, ‘repression’, ‘phobia’, ‘psychosis’ etc, are all well used terms.
+But ultimately we blame our minds because there is nothing else to blame and nowhere else to search.
 In a world where religion and spiritual experience seem hard to comprehend from the mundane perspective of everyday existence we seek solace and enlightenment from the promised infinite complexity of the mind.

-Psychoanalysts have a vested interest in believing in the ‘truth’ of its theories, not only because it is their work but because as caring persons they wish to find reasons for peoples’ problems.
-They are therefore, apt to believe in and find theories and concepts that attempt to explain these difficulties in the logo-centric framework of science.
+Psychoanalysts have a vested interest in believing in the efficacy of its theories, not only because it is their work but because as caring persons they wish to purge people of their problems.
+They are therefore apt to believe in and find theories and concepts that attempt to explain these difficulties in the logo-centric framework of science.
 But all the explanations in the world do not signify a cure, which in therapy must be the sole aim.
-Understanding one’s problems can be regarded as an accomplishment in psychoanalysis, but I have a contention with this because understanding oneself in the context of one particular belief system is highly contextual and one can perceive oneself from the perspective of any metaphysical belief system.
-Understanding is not ‘knowing’ and does not necessarily precipitate change or solution.
+Understanding one’s problems can be regarded as an accomplishment in psychoanalysis, but understanding oneself in the context of one particular belief system is highly contextual: one can perceive oneself from the perspective of any belief system.
+Understanding is not enough and does not necessarily precipitate change or solution.
+To engage in psychoanalysis is to re-frame one’s identity and one’s problems in psychoanalytic terms.
+This could be helpful to some people but it could also lead to an over-analytical mode of thinking, a reflexive rather than immediate response to life which may become a problem in itself.
+The most important thing that psychoanalysis has given to humankind is a deeper sense of individual personality, of the self differentiated from others.
+Unfortunately, this is at variance with society’s continued aim to homogenize human beings into reliable consumers.